wrcorcoran/wrcorcoran.github.io/_pages/about.md

 Hello there!

-Currently, I'm a second year computer science student at the University of California, Santa Barbara.
-While I am only a second-year, I will graduate early in the Spring of 2025, making me a junior.
+Currently, I'm a second-year computer science student at the University of California, Santa Barbara.
+While I am only a second year, I will graduate early in the Spring of 2025, making me a junior.
 As of now, I plan on getting my master's degree in computer science and heading to industry after.

 Originally, I'm from Burlington, Washington, a semi-rural farm town about an hour north of Seattle.
 I love the Pacific Northwest and consider it my home, however, Santa Barbara is hard to beat.
-I consider myself extremely blessed to study at such a quality university in such a beautiful place.
+I consider myself extremely blessed to study at a university in such a beautiful place.

 My interests lie in all sorts of areas.
 I've always been an avid creative, founding an independent music label, [_9929 Records_](/projects/1_project), which has seen an incredible amount of streams.
 My life before college was devoted to athletics, something I still hold dear to my heart.
-However, as I've become dedicated to computer science, I've been enamored with computability theory, quantum computing, cryptocurrency, and security—all I wish I knew more about.
+However, as I've become dedicated to computer science, I've become enamored with theoretical computer science, specifically regarding computation and both I wish I knew more about.
 I'm also a huge fan of the outdoors, and I love to hike, camp, and run.

 Feel free to reach out to me via email!